XeroAPI/xero-node/README.md

 * Private - apps connecting to a single Org
 * Public - apps that connect to any Org, but with a 30 minute limitation
-* Partner - approved apps that can automatically refresh Org tokens
+* Partner - approved apps that can automatically refresh Org tokens.
+See (https://github.com/XeroAPI/xero-node/blob/master/docs/PartnerSetup.md)

 For any suggestions create a github issue, or fork the code and submit a PR.